OPENAIRINTERFACE/ngap-tester/test/README.md

 ./check-omec-gnbsim-status.py --vpp-upf
 ```

-By default, the `scripts/insert-ues-to-sql-database.awk` adds `4000` subscribers.

-Each gnbsim instance can test up to `1000` UEs.
-See `omec-gnbsim-config-*.yaml`, profile `profile9-*`

---> Currently the `ueCount` is set to `100` --> can be modified up to `1000`.

-If you are only deploying `omec-gnbsim-1` you can change the `ueCount` up to `4000`.
+IMSI management is the same as in the previous deployment.

-The `./check-omec-gnbsim-status.py` script will generate 2 `PNG` figures that profiles the CPU and memory usage of each NF.
+The `./check-omec-gnbsim-status.py` script still generates 2 `PNG` figures that profiles the CPU and memory usage of each NF.

-Note that the VPP-UPF is not profiled. `docker stats` does not report CPU nor memory usage.
+Note that the VPP-UPF is not profiled. `docker stats` does not report CPU nor memory usage for this container.

 ### Undeploy RAN emulator(s)